Round trip to Chiantifrom Florence with private car/van

 The landscape here is exceptional for the high concentration of important medieval constructions which rise as wonderfully preserved memories of the past centuries.
 The lush vegetation, alternating woods and the orderly geometries of vineyards and cypress rows makes it pleasant in any season.

-The history of Castello di Brolio, a castle-village from the 9th century, remodeled in 15th century Florentine style, is deeply connected with the Ricasoli family.
+Your guide will point out the nearby Castello di Brolio, a castle-village from the 9th century, remodeled in 15th century Florentine style, is deeply connected with the Ricasoli family.
 You will learn about Bettino Ricasoli, great Italian politician and ‘father’ to the modern Chianti wine.

 The unusual atmosphere of Badia a Coltibuono takes us back to the times when monasteries where the greatest wine makers.
 In 1054 monks of the Vallombrosa order began building the new ‘good harvest’ monastery, while at the same time started planting their vineyards.